MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 > [!div class="checklist"]

-> - Use an Azure Firewall policy.
+> - Create Azure Firewall Policies and rules based on least privilege criteria.
-> - Use threat intelligence.
+> - Leverage *Threat Intelligence*.
-> - Enable Azure Firewall DNS proxy.
+> - Enable Azure Firewall *DNS proxy*.
 > - Direct network traffic through Azure Firewall.
 > - Determine if you want to use third-party security as a service (SECaaS) providers.
+> - Determine if you need *Forced Tunneling*.
-> - Protect your Azure Firewall public IP addresses with DDoS.
+> - Protect your Azure Firewall public IP addresses with *DDoS*.

 ### Recommendations